sdiehl/wiwinwlh/tutorial.md

 vector with constant time reads and writes.
 When needed a static Vector can be created to/from the ``MVector`` using the freeze/thaw functions.

 ~~~~ {.haskell include="src/20-data-structures/vector_mutable.hs"}
 ~~~~

+The vector library itself normally does bounds checks on index operations to protect against memory corruption.
+This can be enabled or disabled on the library level by compiling with ``boundschecks`` cabal flag.

 Unordered-Containers
 --------------------